vhmvd/python/README.md

 # py4e
-This repo includes my notes, exercises and experiment with Python.
+This repo includes my notes, exercises and experimentation with Python.